 Anyone working as a courier is going to come into contact with members of the public on a daily basis.
 And when you come into contact with members of the public, there’s a risk that something you do could result in them being injured or their property being damaged.

 Although most people wouldn’t view couriers as being high risk, even the simplest of things can lead to expensive accidents.
 If you leave your bag on the floor while you’re getting a delivery confirmation signed, for instance, someone could trip over it.
 If that happened and someone broke their wrist as a result of the fall, the resultant compensation claim could easily cost £25,000 by the time their loss of wages, legal costs and other expenses were taken into account.
-For more Info please read: PLI insurance page
+For more Info please read the what is PLI insurance page

 Employer’s liability insurance